Tahini Salad Dressing

-Tahini salad dressing made with crushed sesame seed paste, known as Tahini, lemons, garlic and a drizzle of olive oil makes the best dressing.
+Mediterranean Tahini Salad Dressing, with sesame seed paste, known as Tahini, lemons, garlic and good olive oil makes the best dressing and sauce.

-Use it for a sauce for salads, on sandwiches, tossed with roasted veggies and great for basting chicken on the grill!
+In our home we used it for sauces, for salads, on sandwiches, tossed with roasted veggies and great for basting meat or fish on the grill!

 What Is Tahini?